 - support students’ personal and social development.

-Students are encouraged to discuss with their Year Coordinator or other members of the Student Services Team any concerns they have which affect their learning in the classroom.
+Students are encouraged to discuss with their House Leader or other members of the Student Central Team any concerns they have which affect their learning in the classroom.

 Parents are encouraged to make contact with the appropriate member of the team should they have any concerns about their child’s learning.